 The recently updated tool offers a variety of helpful features, including the ability to send direct messages for quick discussions, set up a schedule, and apply an applause button to show your appreciation for team members.

 Self-positioning: A work management tool teams use to stay focused on their goals, projects, and daily tasks.

 Best suited for: The tool is good for small teams and personal use in case you need to create and manage to-do lists enough to manage projects.

 How to organize tasks?
 Asana offers to supply simple to-do lists with a few more features to manage various team projects.

-You can break your projects down into sections and sub-lists, use cozy dashboards and see how much of the project has been completed.
+You can break your projects down into sections and sub-lists, use cozy dashboards, and see how much of the project has been completed.

 It’s possible to make extra lists in Asana for your personal tasks that can be shared with the team members.

-Self-positioning: Trello is widely used for projects organized with Kanban boards approach.
+Self-positioning: Trello is widely used for projects organized with a Kanban boards approach.
 The platform that anyone can use proposes unlimited boards and users.

 Best suited for: It’s quite a simple Kanban-like system for teams and individuals that need a work pipeline.
 Individuals and freelancers use it to plan their tasks on a personal board, teams apply it to work off to each other collaboratively.